 When requesting the written consent of the new hire, an evaluator might explain that the extension is appropriate because it will allow him or her time to develop a more full and comprehensive assessment of the teacher's performance.
 In addition, it will provide the teacher more time to become accustomed with the school's culture and performance expectations.
 If the teacher does not agree to an extension of the deadlines, the teacher must accept the consequences of a shortened window for observation and evaluation.
+Teachers hired after the deadline for the first observation will be given a special set of deadlines to accommodate their unique schedule.

-When a Third Observation is Requested If a teacher requests a third observation promptly after the second observation, the evaluator must conduct a third observation prior to the evaluation.
-See Section 5 for more details
+4.9If a teacher requests a third observation promptly after the second observation, the evaluator must conduct a third observation prior to the evaluation.
+See Section 5 for more details.